Abatacept solution for injection (subcutaneous or intravenous use)

 Infusions will be given in a hospital or clinic and will not be stored at home.

-Storage for syringes given under the skin and stored at home:
+Storage for syringes and autoinjectors stored at home:

 Keep out of the reach of children.
 Store in a refrigerator between 2 and 8 degrees C (36 and 46 degrees F).
 Keep this medicine in the original container.
 Protect from light.
 Do not freeze.
+Do not shake.
 Throw away any unused medicine after the expiration date.

 What should I tell my health care provider before I take this medicine?